giselatt/digiforsk-team/README.md

 # digiforsk-team
-Repository for digital research methods team
+Repository to play with and learn for the digital research methods team